Arson suspect arrested in uncontrolled fire burning near Los Angeles - KION546

 Arson suspect arrested in uncontrolled fire burning near Los Angeles

-An arson suspect in custody is believed to be responsible for starting the uncontrolled Palisades Fire in Southern California that began over the weekend, Los Angeles Mayor Eric Garcetti said Monday.
+An arson suspect in custody is believed to be responsible for starting the uncontrolled Palisades Fire in Southern California, Los Angeles Mayor Eric Garcetti said Monday.

-The Palisades Fire has prompted ongoing evacuation orders and warnings in a zone about 20 miles west of downtown Los Angeles.
-The blaze is still 0% contained and has charred more than 1,320 acres since it was reported Friday.
+Officials said firefighters made progress against the fire, and evacuation orders were lifted for the Topanga Canyon area.
+The fire, which started late Friday about 20 miles west of downtown Los Angeles, prompted the evacuation of about 1,000 residents.

+The fire has burned 1,325 acres and is about 23% contained, Los Angeles County Fire Department officials said Monday night, up from 0% containment in the morning.

-One firefighter suffered a minor injury to his eye, the Los Angeles Fire Department (LAFD) said.
-No homes or other structures have burned.
+One firefighter suffered a minor injury to his eye, fire officials said.

+No structures have burned but officials said Monday night there are 785 structures threatened by the blaze.

-Some drizzly rain in the area and an inversion layer have helped prevent the fire from spreading.
+Some drizzly rain in the area and an inversion layer have helped prevent the fire from spreading, the mayor said earlier.
 That marine layer tends to trap heat, and Garcetti warned that once the clouds lift, typically in the afternoon, flames have the potential to take off rapidly.

+Authorities could not say when the full containment of the fire was expected.

 California has been in a massive drought for weeks, and experts worry it will only get drier and hotter, creating the potential for another devastating wildfire season.

-The arson suspect, an adult man, is currently receiving medical treatment for smoke inhalation.
+The arson suspect, a man, is receiving medical treatment for smoke inhalation.

-The LAFD had previously said there was a “suspicious start” to the fire, and on Saturday briefly detained and then released a different person.
+The Los Angeles Fire Department had previously said there was a “suspicious start” to the fire, and on Saturday briefly detained and then released a different person.
 Fire Chief Ralph Terrazas expressed confidence Monday they had the correct suspect now in custody.

 “It is an active investigation,” he said.
 “I can’t give you more details than that, but the person in custody — we feel we have the right person.”